 Overview of Minnesota Tax Payment Plan or Payment Agreement

-When a taxpayer owes the state of Minnesota or receives a balance due notice from the Minnesota Department of Revenue (MN DOR) and cannot pay in full, a payment plan or payment agreement can offer a taxpayer a way to pay their tax balance over time.
+When a taxpayer owes the state of Minnesota or receives a balance due notice from the Minnesota Department of Revenue (MN DOR), they should try to pay their taxes in full.
+But if they can't pay in full, they may want to look into a payment plan or payment agreement.
 If a taxpayer cannot reach a resolution via a Compromise with MN DOR, usually the next option is to request a payment agreement.
 Agreeing to a payment agreement will allow the taxpayer to pay back the delinquent tax debt in installments without having to worry about enforced collection actions (e.g. tax levies) as long as they remain current with the agreed-upon terms.

 How to Request a Payment Agreement With MN DOR?

 Taxpayers can request payment agreements themselves or leverage a third party such as a licensed tax professional.
 If a tax professional represents a taxpayer in front of MN DOR, then MN DOR will require a valid Power of Attorney.

 If a taxpayer did not receive a bill yet, they must contact MN DOR directly via phone, email, or snail mail, in order to set up a payment agreement.
 If a taxpayer receives a tax bill and wants to request a payment agreement, they can use MN DOR's online Payment Plan Agreement System.
 Taxpayers can request a payment agreement with the Department of Revenue via the online Payment Plan Agreement System.
 To start the process, taxpayer’s will need to have the following before they begin:

 - Letter ID from tax bill

 - Email Address

 - Bank account details